 It is important for children to know that they can talk to God about anything and that He will listen.
 When a child prays to God about a sick pet or a scary “monster” I am reminded that my Heavenly Father also listens to my heartfelt prayers and cares about my concerns and fears.

 What is Prayer?

 - Talking to God.
 If we speak to someone who is standing on the other side of a curtain we cannot see them but they are still there.
 God is listening to us even though we cannot see Him.

 - Praise.
 We express praise to Him for His unique and wonderful qualities.
 We like to hear people praise us and God likes to hear us praise him.

 - Thankfulness.
 In prayer we voice appreciation to our Father for what he has done for others and for us.

 - Confession.
 Prayer is a time when we can tell God that we are sorry for sins we have committed or for things we should have done that we did not.

 - Making Requests on Behalf of Others.
 Children can pray for the sick or hurting.
 They can pray for the gospel to be preached to unsaved people.
 They can pray for adults they know or have heard about.

 - Making Personal Requests.
 In prayer we ask God to forgive us for sin, help us to do better or do good, give us strength when we are weak or even just share our feelings with Him.

-Who and What Children Pray About:
+What Children Pray About: